davidgiven/cpm65/README.md

 Currently you can cross-assemble programs from a PC, as well as a working C toolchain with llvm-mos.
-For native development, there's a basic assembler, a couple of editors, and a BASIC.
+For native development, there's a basic assembler, a couple of editors, a BASIC, and a byte-compiled Pascal subset and interpreter.
 You need about 20kB to run the assembler at all, and of course more memory the bigger the program.

 No, it won't let you run 8080 programs on the 6502!